-The Page Program (PP) instruction is entered by driving Chip Select (\overline{S}) Low, followed by the instruction code, three address bytes and at least one data byte on Serial Data Input (D).
+The Page Program (PP) instruction is entered by driving Chip Select (S) Low, followed by the instruction code, three address bytes and at least one data byte on Serial Data Input (D).
 If the 8 least significant address bits (A7-A0) are not all zero, all transmitted data that goes beyond the end of the current page are programmed from the start address of the same page (from the address whose 8 least significant bits (A7-A0) are all zero).
-Chip Select (\overline{S}) must be driven Low for the entire duration of the sequence.
+Chip Select (S) must be driven Low for the entire duration of the sequence.

+The instruction sequence is shown in Figure 16..
 If more than 256 bytes are sent to the device, previously latched data are discarded and the last 256 data bytes are guaranteed to be programmed correctly within the same page.
 If less than 256 Data bytes are sent to device, they are correctly programmed at the requested addresses without having any effects on the other bytes of the same page.